-- If a raw material of product loses its organic status due to exceeding the permitted maximum levels of an agent, or proven targeted use of non-approved substances, it automatically loses its Demeter certification also. - Due to the lack of comprehensive legal maximum permitted values for residues relevant only to organic farming, Demeter certifiers treat residue findings according to the so-called BNN orientation value. - Analysis results with a value higher than 0.01 mg/kg, based on the unprocessed starting product and taking into account the measurement uncertainty and the dispersion range usual for the substance, trigger a search for possible causes. - If investigations by the respective certifying organisation show that the material was undoubtedly not used intentionally but as a result of unavoidable measures such as contaminated sites, drift or storage contamination, the respective certifying organisation may release the product concerned even if the orientation value is exceeded. - The above does not apply if more than two substances per product or raw material exceed the orientation value. - The licensee concerned must report any materials exceeding the orientation value to the respective certifying organisation.
-If he knowingly fails to do so, and the residue findings are discovered at a later stage it is not possible to refer to the treatment as an orientation value. - The respective certifying organisation must report any exceeded orientation values and the corresponding certification decision to the AC.
+- If a raw material or product loses its organic status due to exceeding the permitted maximum levels of an agent, or proven targeted use of non-approved substances, it automatically loses its Demeter certification also. - Due to the lack of comprehensive legal maximum permitted values for residues relevant only to organic farming, Demeter certifiers treat residue findings according to the so-called BNN orientation value. - Analysis results with a value higher than 0.01 mg/kg, based on the unprocessed starting product and taking into account the measurement uncertainty and the variance usual for the substance, trigger a search for possible causes. - If investigations by the respective certifying organisation show that the material was undoubtedly not used intentionally but as a result of unavoidable circumstances such as contaminated sites, drift or storage contamination, the respective certifying organisation may release the product concerned even if the orientation value is exceeded. - The above does not apply if more than two substances per product or raw material exceed the orientation value. - The licensee concerned must report any materials exceeding the orientation value to the respective certifying organisation.
+If he knowingly fails to do so, and the residue findings are discovered at a later stage it is not possible to refer to the treatment as an orientation value. - The respective certifying organisation must report any exceeded orientation values and the corresponding certification decision to the AC. - Additional sanctioning in cases of accepted or unaccepted orientation values is regulated in the sanctions' registers of the respective certifying organisation. - The above only applies if other legal provisions do not prescribe stricter rules.